-Many people have been enjoying the freedom of riding on quieter roads during lock down, and that has certainly been reflected in the instant success of the facebook Denbighshire Cycle Path Support group.
-As lockdown winds down and restrictions are eased, we have a golden opportunity to re frame the perception of “normal” patterns of use and behaviour on our roads.
+Many people have been enjoying the freedom of riding on quieter roads during lock down.
+That has certainly been reflected in the instant success of the facebook Denbighshire Cycle Path Support Group.
+As lockdown winds down and restrictions eased, we have a golden opportunity to re frame the perception of “normal” patterns of use and behaviour on our roads.

 I’ve lived in Denbigh for fifteen years.
 I’ve ridden all over North Wales for leisure as well as commuting to various locations in that time.
 In recent years there’s been a marked increase in the number of people cycling, and I’ve noticed a corresponding improvement in the way most motorists deal with vulnerable road users.
 It really does seem that the more cyclists other road users encounter, the better they get at anticipating their movements and dealing with the hazard in a safer way.

 So, please don’t put your bikes away when the roads get busier.
 For several reasons:

 1. We all need other road users to EXPECT to see cyclists – around every bend, on every corner.

 2. That email you sent your councillor has been forgotten.
 But if they see cyclists every time they get in their car, the inconvenient truth doesn’t go away.

 3. If there are enough cyclists on the road the other road users will join the campaign to provide segregated infrastructure.